shr-koyama/climate_data/README.md

 This project implements time series data prediction using ESN.

 ## Data
 The time-series climate datasets used in our paper.
-The data is averaged over 1-degree grid of ``JRA-55 6-Hourly Model Resolution Land Surface Analysis Fields data''.
+These data are averaged over 1-degree grid of ``JRA-55 6-Hourly Model Resolution Land Surface Analysis Fields data''.
 The original data were obtained from NCAR's website https://rda.ucar.edu .
 The file name structure is following:
 `data/[yyyy]/[city]/[kind]/[kind]_lat[uu]_lon[vv]_[yyyy].csv`
 - [yyyy]: year of data